fredrik-eriksson/kodi_projcontrol/README.rst

 REST API
 --------
+Note if you use the REST API: the api provides absolutely no security; never enable it on untrusted network.

 After configuring and enabling the REST API from Kodi you can test it using curl

 .. code-block:: shell